PC-Lab-Virtual-Reality/A-Novel-Framework-to-Generate-Synthetic-Video-for-Change-Detection-in-Highway-Surveillance-Scenarios/README.md

 ## Abstract

-Change detection plays an important role in the domain of video surveillance for highway.
-The design of advanced change detection algorithms requires large-scale and diverse video dataset.
-However, collecting  and labeling real dataset is still time-consuming, labor-intensive, and highly subjective.
-To address this issue, we first propose realistic synthetic scenes to simulate real highway scenarios.
-Then, we design synthetic multi-challenge video datasets, called “Synthetic-HS (highway scenarios)”, automatically labeled with accurate pixel-level ground truth.
-The Synthetic-HS dataset contains eight imaging condition sequences for computer vision research.
-We use publicly available Synthetic-HS in combination with the corresponding real video sequence to conduct experiments.
-The experiment results suggest that: (1) It is necessary to further explore the annotation criteria of change detection dataset.
-(2) The synthetic dataset enables us to provide precise quantitative evaluation of the drawbacks of change detection methods, and can also be used to promote the visual perception in highway video surveillance.

 ## Description
 Considering that change detection models have to deal with some challenges in highway surveillance scenarios, we generate various synthetic multi-challenge video sequences,